fgn/pirborg/README.md

-# plirborg — Prompt Language Intermediate Representation
+# pirborg — Prompt Language Intermediate Representation

-**plirborg** is an **internal representation (IR) for prompts**.
+**pirborg** is an **Internal Representation for Prompts**, (PIR) for short.
 It gives you structured building blocks to **write prompt optimizers** and **dialect‑specific codegen** with the same discipline compilers enjoy: clear semantics, static checks, and clean lowering paths.

 ---